City Council updated on splash pad, pool

 “We’ve been able to take possession of several abandoned properties using the city code,” Ward explained.

-Fischer added "we have successfully been able to take possession of properties a dozen time."
+Fischer added “we have successfully been able to take possession of properties a dozen times.”
 He explained that it could take approximately six months from start to finish for the process.

 “I was hoping that there could be a way to shorten that process,” Stark said.
 All attending the meeting agreed that in the past it had seemed it took several months to reach a conclusion.